 The HPC Patient-Centered Medical Home (PCMH) Certification Program

-On February 27, 2015, the Health Policy Commission released proposed framework for its Patient-Centered Medical Home Certification Program.
-The HPC will accept public comment through Friday, April 10, 2015.
-Members of the public can submit comment to HPC-PCMH@state.ma.us.
+On February 27, 2015, the Health Policy Commission released a request for public comment for its proposed Patient-Centered Medical Home (PCMH) Certification Program framework, and accepted public comment through April 10, 2015.

-UPDATE: After additional discussion with external stakeholders, the HPC has decided to extend the public comment period through Friday, April 10.
-The HPC continues to seek comments from the public related to its proposed PCMH certification program, particularly centered around the following:
+HPC sought comments from the public related to its proposed PCMH certification program, particularly centered around the following:

-- Assessment of the clinical, operational, and financial feasibility in implementing each of the proposed HPC PCMH standards (which ones are more/less feasible?), along with your organization’s recommendations for modifications, if needed, that would achieve the goals described above.
+- Assessment of the clinical, operational, and financial feasibility in implementing each of the proposed HPC PCMH standards, along with recommendations for modifications, if needed, that would achieve the goals described above.

-The HPC, in conjunction with NCQA, announces two dates for market participants currently reviewing the proposed framework for the HPC PCMH certification program to encourage interested stakeholders to ask questions about the proposed program design and new Massachusetts-specific PCMH requirements.
+The HPC, in conjunction with NCQA, announced two dates for market participants reviewing the proposed framework for the HPC PCMH certification program to encourage interested stakeholders to ask questions about the proposed program design and new Massachusetts-specific PCMH requirements.
+Using these sessions as a foundation, HPC has developed a PCMH FAQ document to help clarify common programmatic and requirement-specific questions.
+The FAQ document will be released on the HPC website in late April 2015.

 Pursuant to G.L. c.
 6D, §14, the HPC is required to “develop and implement standards of certification for patient-centered medical homes.”
 The purpose of this certification process is to complement existing local and national care transformation and payment reform efforts, validate value-based care, and promote investments in efficient, coordinated, and high-quality primary care.